rajeshidumalla/node2vec/README.md

     Successfully installed csrgraph-0.1.28 nodevectors-0.1.23

-I now import the library, and create a small wrapper class which will expose only the few hyperparameters I will need to tune in this Colab
+I now import the library, and create a small wrapper class which will expose only the few hyperparameters I will need to tune in this work.

 ```python